FAQs

 • Add Capacity — express lanes.

-After much study, the Project Team determined that express lanes are the best way to widen the highway in terms of cost and additional long-term safety, traffic flow and trip time reliability benefits.
-Based upon approvals in June 2021 by the Overland Park City Council, the Kansas Turnpike Authority and the State Finance Council, U.S. 69 is being widened with one new express lane in each direction.
-The two existing lanes in each direction are being rebuilt and will remain free to use.
+After much study, the Project Team determined that express lanes were the best way to widen the highway in terms of cost and additional long-term safety, traffic flow and trip-time reliability benefits.
+Based upon approvals in June 2021 by the Overland Park City Council, the Kansas Turnpike Authority and the State Finance Council, U.S. 69 was widened with one new express lane in each direction.
+The two existing lanes in each direction were rebuilt and remain free to use.

-An express lane is a lane available to any driver who chooses to pay a user fee (toll) to achieve a more-reliable travel time.
+An express lane is a lane available to any driver who chooses to pay a user fee (toll) to achieve a more reliable travel time.
 The toll rate goes up as traffic increases (such as during rush hour or other peak traffic times) to keep the toll lane flowing smoothly and the toll-free, general-purpose lanes also flowing better.
 Tolls are collected automatically via electronic transponders or with license plate readers.
-The current price to enter the toll lane is communicated to drivers via signs so drivers choose for themselves whether they want to pay that price to drive in the free-flowing toll lane.
-Thus, the price of the toll varies with the amount of traffic in the corridor.
+The current price to enter the toll lane is communicated to drivers via signs, so drivers choose for themselves whether they want to pay that price to drive in the free-flowing toll lane.
+Thus, the toll price varies with the amount of traffic in the corridor.
 By providing choices, express lanes reduce delays, manage congestion and keep travel times reliable for drivers.

-• Equity Strategies — Although people were willing to consider express lanes as a solution, they also wanted to make sure the lanes did not cause unforeseen issues for lower-income or disadvantaged motorists.
-As a result, an Equity Committee was set up to identify what issues, if any, may arise and to develop solutions that would be implemented before the express lanes open in early 2026.
+• Equity strategies — Although people were willing to consider express lanes as a solution, they also wanted to make sure the lanes did not cause unforeseen issues for lower-income or disadvantaged motorists.
+As a result, an Equity Committee was established to identify what issues, if any, might arise and to develop solutions that would be implemented before the express lanes opened.

-• Design and Alignment Changes — Area residents and travelers throughout the community engagement process identified areas of concern where they wanted to see design changes to minimize local impacts or to improve safety, access or other desired outcomes.
+• Design and alignment changes — Area residents and travelers throughout the community engagement process identified areas of concern where they wanted to see design changes to minimize local impacts, improve safety and access or achieve other desired outcomes.
 Some examples include:

-• At 139th Street, design changes were made to provide desired bike/ped accommodations and to address local safety concerns;
+• At 139th Street, design changes were made to provide desired bike/pedestrian accommodations and to address local safety concerns;

 • Corridor users were concerned about the ease and safety of accessing the express lanes to and from Blue Valley Parkway, so direct access was designed into the facility; and